 Ideal For: History buffs, cultural exploration, day trips

-Inuyama, a charming city in Aichi Prefecture, offers a delightful mix of historical and cultural experiences.
-The centerpiece is Inuyama Castle, one of Japan’s oldest and most picturesque castles.
-Nearby, Meiji Mura, an open-air museum featuring buildings from the Meiji era, is a great place to explore in winter.
+The main attraction is Inuyama Castle, one of Japan’s oldest and most picturesque castles.
+But nearby, Meiji Mura, an open-air museum featuring buildings from the Meiji era, is also a great place to explore in winter.
 The historical buildings are decorated in Christmas decor and create a nostalgic atmosphere that’s perfect for leisurely exploration.

 Tour Recommendation: Snow Monkey Resort's 1-Day Tour from Nagoya: Samurai Swords and Japan’s Oldest Castle takes you on a captivating tour from Nagoya to explore the oldest castle in Japan, a National Treasure teahouse, a "city of swords," and the charms of Central Japan.